-Hattiesburg Clinic is now offering text messaging for appointment and health maintenance reminders.
+Hattiesburg Clinic offers text messaging for appointment and health maintenance reminders.

 Rather than receiving phone calls, patients can now get text messages sent directly to their mobile phones.
 These messages will include the provider, date, time and location of the scheduled appointment and will be sent two days in advance to the patient.

 Patients can easily confirm or cancel their appointments by responding, “Ok” or “No” to the message.
 These messages, which provide the same convenient reminders as phone calls, allow for little or no interruption to patients’ regular activities.

 Additionally, texting allows providers to better care for their patients by alerting them to any overdue health maintenance services between office visits.
 For instance, patients can be reminded of important immunizations and preventative screenings, such as flu shots for children or mammograms for women, all through a quick and discreet text message.

 This service is free* and easy to use.
 To enroll, patients can simply text the message “992700″ to the phone number 99140 using the cell phone listed in the mobile field of the patients’ medical records.
 Patients may also enroll by filling out the form located on this page.